 We are committed to providing a supportive and positive environment for all members of our community.
 However, we recognise that there will be times in everybody's University life when things do not go as well as you would wish.
 In times like these, there is a comprehensive support and welfare structure available to help with all kinds of different problems.
 If you have a question or want information or need help over and above that which your tutors are able to provide then contact the Higher Education Development Office (HEDO).
 If we cannot help you immediately, we will let you know who can help you, and in many cases, book an appointment for you if required.

+Sarah Marquez

 Dean of Higher Education

-Janet Faulkner

-Contact:

-0113 2354692

-janet.faulkner@leedscitycollege.ac.uk
+Sarah.wilson@ucleeds.ac.uk